 - Purchase an adjustable TV stand from your local store.
 This is a more expensive option but will give you the most flexibility in terms of height and size.

 - If you have a lot of space in your living room, consider mounting the TV on the wall.
-This is a more expensive and involved process but can be really impressive when done correctly.
+This is a more expensive and involved process but can be impressive when done correctly.

 No matter what option you choose, make sure that the TV riser is stable and will not wobble or tip over.

-And always use caution when raising or lowering the television screen to avoid any accidents.
+Always use caution when raising or lowering the television screen to avoid any accidents.
 With these tips in mind, you can create a safe and functional TV riser that meets your specific needs.

 Need to Raise TV 2 Inches